oktadev/okta-blog/_source/_posts/2022-10-31-supabase-vue.md

 - [Okta CLI](https://cli.okta.com)
 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.

-You can view the [code on github](https://github.com/nickolasfisher/OktaSupabase.git).
+If you’d like to skip the tutorial and check out the fully built project, you can go [view it on GitHub]().

-## Create your Okta application
+## Create your OAuth2 authorization server

 {% include setup/cli.md type="spa" framework="Vue"
    loginRedirectUri="http://localhost:3000/callback" signup="false" %}

-Copy the output from the CLI and keep it for later.
+Copy the output from the CLI and save it for later.

 ## Set up your Supabase project

-Go to your [Supabase account](https://app.supabase.com/) and click on **New Project**.
+Go to your [Supabase account](https://app.supabase.com/) and click on **New project**.
 Select your default organization (or create a new one).
 Name your project `OktaSupabase` and give it a strong password.
 Select the region closest to you and select the pricing plan that suits your needs best.
 Most likely this will be the `Free` plan but if you find a need to update to pro you can do that as well.
-Once you're done, click **Create Project**.
+Once you're done, click **Create new project**.

 {% img blog/supabase-vue/supabase-create-project.png alt:"Create a project in Supabase" width:"600" %}{: .center-image }

-Take note of your `Project API Keys` and `Project Configuration` in the `Connecting to your new project` section of the project page.
-Specifically, you will need the `anon` `public` API key and the `URL`.
+Take note of your `Project API keys` and `Project Configuration` in the `Connecting to your new project` section of the project page.
+Specifically, you will need the `anon` `public` API key and the `Project URL`.

 ### Create your table in Supabase

 Now add a new table to your database.
 In Supabase there are two ways to do this.
 You can use the SQL editor or you can use the GUI Table editor.
-I opted to use the Table editor to see how powerful the UI was and how easy it was to use.
+I opted to use the GUI Table editor to see how powerful the UI was and how easy it was to use.
 Once you open the table editor you can click **Create a new table**.
 Give the table the name `Entries` and a description if you want.

 Note that the `id` and `created_at` columns are prepopulated for you so you can skip these.
 Add the following columns to the table.